ewanp2025/XpressiveTools/README.md

 SID Architect	- Build complex C64-style oscillator chains with decay and frequency offsets.
 STABLE but will benefit from more features.

 PCM Sampler	- Converts WAV files into optimized math expressions for playback.
 WIP modern and legacy mode.
 * Under closer inspection I can only get the PCM Sampler to work in 1.5-bit (Ternary) logic.
-My Original Matlab script was 4 bit but I just can't get this right yet*
+My Original Matlab script was 4 bit but I just can't get this right yet.

 Console Lab - Generate console chip sounds.
 WIP requires more features.